hazzardweb/laravel-comments-docs/usage.md

 <link href="/vendor/comments/comments.css" rel="stylesheet">
 ```

-Or if you use Laravel 5.4+ you can make use of the `mix` helper:
+Or if you use Laravel 5.4+ you can use the `mix` helper:

 ```markup
 <link href="{{ mix('comments.css', 'vendor/comments') }}" rel="stylesheet">